MattRonan/StackPedal/README.md

 Wiring:

-Wire up the bubttons to either some protoboard or get the official button pcb at https://oshpark.com/shared_projects/baTaN6WL Using the pcb is a better option because you can avoid needing screws to hold it in place since it's a perfect fit.
+Wire up the buttons to either some protoboard or get the official button pcb at https://oshpark.com/shared_projects/baTaN6WL Using the pcb is a better option because you can avoid needing screws to hold it in place since it's a perfect fit.
 You can achieve the same thing with protoboard if you take the time to dial it in.
 Make your connections to the microcontroller.

 Add foam: